-When’s the last time you watched a local youth baseball or softball game?
+When’s the last time you sat at a local youth baseball or softball game?

-If it’s been a while, do yourself a favor.
+If it’s been a while, I’d encourage you to do yourself a favor.
 Carve out an hour this summer.
 You’ll see young athletes in the making, enjoy reasonably priced concessions—and if you’re paying close attention—you might stumble across a leadership lesson or two.

-The other night, I was at Duke’s game.
-I looked up and saw Duke behind home plate wearing catcher’s gear.
-He looked like a catcher.
-But over the next hour or so, the term “catcher” proved to be a misnomer.
-He should have been called the “chaser,” since he chased down far more balls than he actually caught.
+The other night, I watched Duke crouch behind the plate in his new catcher’s gear.
+He looked the part.
+But over the next hour, he chased far more balls than he caught.

-I enjoyed the spectacle.
-That is, until my mind drifted back to a memorable summer night from the 1960s.
-It was an occasion from my own youth league baseball experience.
+And as I sat there smiling, my mind drifted back to a summer night from my own childhood.

 I was ten years old, catching in a youth league game under the lights of a warm summer evening.
 The stands were packed with parents and fans.
 I was focused, excited, and confident.